Benefits of Cloud-Native Microservices

 Adopt API-Based Communication:

-Replace internal method calls with RESTful APIs or messaging queues to allow services to communicate independently.
+Replace internal method calls with RESTful APIs or messaging queues to

 Example: